Kentik - Network Observability

 Why is Digital Experience Monitoring Important?

-Application developers are beginning to recognize the value that DEM can bring to the end-user experience.
+Application developers are beginning to recognize DEM’s value to the end-user experience.
 For this reason, many DevOps teams are building in APIs early in the software development life cycle as part of the testing process of new releases.
 These APIs allow DEM systems to properly measure the performance of the end-user experience and the underlying application components.
 These more modern DEM solutions are especially sought after by infrastructure and operations leaders because they want to use DEM to regain insight into the performance of applications as they migrate to the cloud.

-Since DEM can be used to measure the performance from the user’s point of view, the data collected can help uncover the impact that degraded performance can have on the business.
+Since DEM can measure the performance from the user’s point of view, the data collected can help uncover the impact that degraded performance can have on the business.
 We’re talking about everything from revenue generation to brand reputation and customer loyalty.

 Advantages of Digital Experience Monitoring

 Another advantage of DEM is its ability to identify performance issues across digital processes.
-DEM solutions can monitor application performance and web security, enabling organizations to quickly identify and resolve issues that impact digital business initiatives.
-Additionally, DEM solutions can provide insights into the performance of third-party applications and services, enabling organizations to hold vendors and service providers accountable for their performance and availability.
+DEM solutions can monitor application performance and web security, enabling organizations to quickly identify and resolve problems impacting digital business initiatives.
+Additionally, DEM solutions can provide insights into the performance of third-party applications and services, allowing organizations to hold vendors and service providers accountable for their performance and availability.

 Finally, DEM can also help organizations create better business outcomes by providing a comprehensive view of network and application performance.
-By analyzing the data collected through DEM, organizations can identify trends and make data-driven decisions to improve the end-user experience, reduce costs, and increase customer satisfaction.
+Organizations can identify trends and make data-driven decisions to improve the end-user experience, reduce costs, and increase customer satisfaction by analyzing the data collected through DEM.

 The Primary Components of Digital Experience Monitoring